f5devcentral/f5-puppet/README.md

 ## Warning

-Per the information in the [Overview](#overview), this module cannot be used in conjunction with the former module under the namespace of [puppetlabs/f5](https://forge.puppet.com/puppetlabs/f5).
+Per the information in the [Overview](#overview), this module cannot be used in conjunction with the former, deprecated module under the namespace of [puppetlabs/f5](https://forge.puppet.com/puppetlabs/f5).
 The [puppetlabs/f5](https://forge.puppet.com/puppetlabs/f5) module must be removed before you installing this module.
+This is recommended as this module will be the only actively maintained module in the future.

 ## Module Description